-Heroes to Heroes Foundation provides spiritual healing and peer support for American Combat Veterans who have attempted suicide or are on a path to self-destruction due to moral injury or Term Moral Injury.
+Heroes to Heroes Foundation provides spiritual healing and peer support for American Combat Veterans who have attempted suicide or are on a path to self-destruction due to moral injury.

 Harrison had just returned from driving his children to school and a visit to the VA.
 He had been given medication, but he was frustrated and ready to give up.
 He took most of his prescribed drugs with a long drink of whiskey and held a weapon to his head.
 He challenged God: “If you want me to live, give me a sign.”
 The phone rang, startling Harrison.
 It was Nick and Corey, two Veterans and Heroes to Heroes coaches.
 They told him that he had been selected to take part in a healing journey to Israel.
 He looked at the gun in his hand, shocked it was there.
 He put it down and went to find his passport.